nasa/openmct-build/README.md

 - **version** (string): The version of Open MCT to use.
 Can be a specific version (e.g., "3.0.0"), a version range (e.g., "^3.0.0"), or "latest".
 - **plugins** (array): List of plugins to install.
 Each plugin can be:
-  - A string: The plugin identifier (for builtin plugins) or npm package name
+  - A string: The plugin identifier (for builtin plugins), npm package name, or an installFunction name if an npmPackage is also specified.
   - An object: A plugin configuration with the following properties:
     - **npmPackage** (string, optional): The npm package specifier if different from the plugin name
-    - **installFunction** (string, optional): The name of the install function to use.
-By default the name of the plugin as specified in the YAML file will be used.
-Function name matching is always case-insensitive, and any non-alphanumeric characters will be ignored. eg. `installFunction: hello-world` will match an exported function named `helloWorld` or `helloworld` or `hello_world`.
     - **enabled** (boolean, optional): Whether the plugin is enabled (default: true)
     - **options** (object or array, optional): Configuration options passed to the plugin